north bay trumpet

 - Follow the instructions for oiling the

-from the valve surface (blow on them or use your bare
+from the piston surface (blow on them or use your bare

-hand to wipe them) (2) that the numbers on the valves are
+hand to wipe them) (2) that the numbers on the pistons

-for the correct casing (do not replace a valve into a
+are for the correct casing (do not replace a piston into

 proper direction (as verified at the beginning of the